Paris in January: a handy guide to discovering the city

 Where it takes place

-This event takes place on the premises of Cirque Phénix, the nearest Metro station is Liberté.
+This event takes place at the Cirque Phénix facilities.
+The nearest Metro station is Liberté.

 How to buy tickets

-You can find tickets for this event on sites like TicketSwap.
+You can find tickets for this event on sites such as TicketSwap.

-It is an event created by the French Ministry of Culture in 2017 focused on promoting and celebrating the lovefor books.
-Since its creation it takes place every year in January, during the days of the celebration libraries, media libraries, bookstores, and other cultural actors offer various activities to all who wish to participate.
+This is an event created by the French Ministry of Culture in 2017 focused on promoting and celebrating the lovefor books.
+Since its creation, it takes place every year in January and, during the days of the celebration, libraries, media libraries, bookstores, and other cultural actors offer various activities to anyone who wishes to participate.

-Following a structure similar to that of the European Night of Museums, the participating libraries and centers throughout France open their doors for extended hours to offer the public various activities such as: Pajama readings, music, meeting with authors, debates, shows and games focused on all ages.
+Following a structure similar to that of the European Night of Museums, participating libraries and centers throughout France open their doors during extended hours to offer the public various activities such as: pajama readings, music, meetings with authors, debates, shows and games for all ages.

 Where it takes place